List of The Bold and the Beautiful characters introduced in the 2010s: Ivy Forrester

 Ivy Forrester, portrayed by Ashleigh Brewer, made her first appearance on July 10, 2014.
 In May 2014, it was announced that Australian actress Brewer had joined the cast of The Bold and the Beautiful in the role of Ivy Forrester.
 She began filming for the series on May 24, 2014, and initially signed a three-year contract with the show.
 Brewer told a writer for Soap Opera Digest that during her first meeting, she had successful chemistry read with Wyatt Spencer (Darin Brooks) and the producers decided to create a character with her.
 Brewer explained that Ivy was originally going to be American, before being changed to Australian and then English.
 After the producers had another think about it, they decided that she should be Australian.
 In January 2018, Brewer announced her departure from the role of Ivy; she cited her decision to focus on her acting career as her reason for leaving.
 On March 26, 2024, it was announced that Brewer would be reprising the role following a six-year absence and she made a guest re-appearance from April, 30 to May, 2.

-She returned again from October 22, 2024, on a recurring basis.
+She returned on a recurring basis from October 22, 2024.

 Ivy is Eric Forrester's (John McCook) niece and the younger daughter of John Forrester and his second wife, Claire Forrester.
 She is the half-sister of Jessica Forrester through John's first marriage to Maggie Forrester.
 She arrives in Los Angeles after she is brought in to work for the new jewelry design collection, Hope for the Future (HFTF) by Eric and Rick Forrester (Jacob Young), replacing Quinn Fuller (Rena Sofer).

 After Liam Spencer's failed relationship with Hope Logan, Ivy and Liam began a relationship, though having to deal with the brief return of Liam's ex-wife Steffy Forrester.
 Steffy's actress, Jacqueline MacInnes Wood, noted that "in Steffy's mind, Ivy is just some new woman in town and Liam is fair game.
 He and Ivy have no history".
 Liam breaks up with Ivy at her cousin Alexandria Forrester's funeral to pursue a future with Steffy.
 Ivy then dates Liam's brother Wyatt Spencer.
 Ivy and Wyatt get more serious despite her attraction to and interference by Steffy's brother Thomas Forrester.
 Ivy accepts Wyatt's marriage proposal but privately tells Liam that she is still in love with him, which is overheard by Wyatt's mother, Quinn.
 Quinn tells Wyatt his fiancée wants Liam, and after initially denying it, Ivy and Liam both admit Ivy's lingering feelings for Liam.